-The original HEOM solver was implemented by Neill Lambert, Anubhav Vardhan, and Alexander Pitchford and is still available as qutip.nonmarkov.dlheom_solver.HSolverDL and only directly provided support for the Drude-Lorentz bath although there was the possibility of sub-classing the solver to implement other baths.
+The original HEOM solver was implemented by Neill Lambert, Anubhav Vardhan, and Alexander Pitchford.
+In QuTiP 4.7 it was still available as qutip.solve.nonmarkov.dlheom_solver.HSolverDL but the legacy implementation was removed in QuTiP 5.

+It only directly provided support for the Drude-Lorentz bath although there was the possibility of sub-classing the solver to implement other baths.

-A compatible interface using the current implementation is available under the same name in qutip. nonmarkov.heom.HSolverDL.
+A compatible interface using the current implementation is still available under the same name in qutip. solver.heom.HSolverDL.